 I'm a beginner at music but I strive to write a lot of songs!
 I will try to write short songs in a limited of time.
-Aside from that, I'm currently a student at Robert Morgan Vocational Institute attending GED classes.

 I also work at Publix as a bagger.

 Despite joining FAWM first, 50/90 was my first FAWM experience, because I joined FAWM in June and 50/90 was just around the corner.
 I accidentally donated to 50/90 instead of FAWM!
 So i gave 50/90 and it a was mix experience.
 I made a lot of mistakes in the community, besides songwriting.
 I replied on my songs pages before knowing on replying on people's soundboards. lol I also didn't commented that much.
 I focused constructive criticism and that didn't went well with the community, and I've certainly regretted doing that, I'm awfully sorry for my actions if I've offended anybody on 50/90.
 I had a very bad experience of collaborating for the first time.
 I really was bad at it!
 I had poor communication with that FAWMer, and it was all of my fault for becoming such a hateful person towards that person.The good thing about 50/90 was I was able to make it to 50 and that I was proud of even though most my songs were just drafts.

 In FAWM 2017, and my second FAWM experience was better.
 I learned to only provide positive comments instead of constructive criticism that left a good taste to the community.
 My collabs were more successful but mainly needing help to finish almost already done songs.
 I didn't collaborate with anyone on a fresh song.
 I took a week off from work to get an early head start!
 On the downside, I didn't participate in any challenges.
 I wasn't able to make to 14 because work became really busy for me.
 I didn't really do any real collaboration.
 I didn't comment much on people's songs.